As an Amazon Associate I earn from qualifying purchases.

-These low carb drop biscuits are delicious, low in carbs, packed with savory flavor, and totally satisfying.
+These low-carb drop biscuits are delicious, low in carbs, packed with savory flavor, and totally satisfying.

-Unless you make bread from melted mozzarella, most low carb breads are still going to have some carbs in them.
-But if you consider that one slice of French bread has around 37g of carbs on average, you realize that most low carb breads do a pretty good job of keeping the carbs low.
+Unless you make bread from melted mozzarella, most low-carb breads are still going to have some carbs in them.
+But if you consider that one slice of French bread has around 37g of carbs on average, you realize that most low-carb breads do a pretty good job of keeping the carbs low.
 What they don’t always do, is deliver on flavor and texture.
 I’ve had more than my fair share of cardboard bread over the years.

-While low carb eating isn’t my exact focus here, I’m aware that lowering carbs can be beneficial for those struggling with high blood sugar like me.
+While low-carb eating isn’t my exact focus here, I’m aware that lowering carbs can be beneficial for those struggling with high blood sugar like me.
 I don’t believe in cutting them out completely by any means.
 But a few less than the standard American diet is never a bad thing.
 Even for those without blood sugar problems!

 Carbs Vs. Net Carbs

-Carb count is the total number of carbs in a serving of food.
+The carb count is the total number of carbs in a serving of food.

 So the total carbs for one of these biscuits as I made the, is 13 grams.

 The net carbs, as you can see below the recipe, would be 8 grams.
 Not bad for a biscuit!

 And no, I haven’t gone low carb again.
 But I do try to cut carbs when I eat things that are bready.
 For me, like many people, it’s a healthier way to go.